 Asthma Friendly Child Care

-Children often spend many hours of their day at child care, either in a center or family home.
-To address the indoor and outdoor child care environment and educate child care providers on the burden of asthma, the Maryland Department of Health and Mental Hygiene has created the Asthma Friendly Child Care program.
-The goal of the program is to support the health and early learning of young children through providing excellent asthma management, reducing environmental asthma triggers, and providing asthma education and awareness programs for children in care.
+The Asthma Friendly Child Care program supports the health and early learning of young children through asthma management, reducing environmental asthma triggers, and providing asthma education and awareness programs for children in care.

-The application for the Asthma Friendly Child Care program is made up of two modules.
+The application for the Asthma Friendly Child Care program includes two modules, the Environmental Module and the Management Module.
 Both modules must be filled out and submitted to ensure completion of application.

 201 W. Preston Street, Baltimore, MD 21201-2399